LDH isoenzyme blood testLD; LDH; Lactic (lactate) dehydrogenase isoenzymes

 - Infectious mononucleosis

-- Intestinal ischemia (blood deficiency) and infarction (tissue death)
+- Intestinal ischemia (blood deficiency) or infarction (tissue death)

 - Ischemic cardiomyopathy